-Town of West Newbury's E-mail and Internet Use Policy
+Town of West Newbury's E-mail, Internet and Social Media Use Policy

 The Town of West Newbury recognizes the importance of modern technology and access to the Town's information.
 This is another attempt to provide our citizens the best and most efficient services possible.
 Therefore, the Town has provided many of its employees with e-mail as well as access to the Internet.
-All information technology provided by the Town to its employees, including, but not limited to, Internet access and e-mail, is, and remains at all times, the property of the Town of West Newbury.
-Accordingly, the Town has the right to review any and all activity, including, but not limited to, all data and information accessed, created, sent, displayed, stored, downloaded and/or printed through the e-mail and Internet services provided by the Town.
+Some of its employees also engage in social media (Facebook, Twitter and similar services) on behalf of the Town All information technology provided by the Town to its employees or used by its employees on behalf of the Town, including, but not limited to, Internet access, e-mail and social media, is, and remains at all times, the property of the Town of West Newbury.
+Accordingly, the Town has the right to review any and all activity, including, but not limited to, all data and information accessed, created, sent, displayed, stored, downloaded and/or printed through the e-mail, Internet and/or social media services provided by the Town or conducted in the name of the Town.

-While the Town encourages its employees to utilize these information technology tools, employee use of the Town's e-mail and the Internet is restricted to the business purposes of the Town.
-All employees are responsible for their own actions with respect to their use of the Town's e-mail and the Internet.
+While the Town encourages its employees to utilize these information technology tools, employee use of the Town's e-mail, the Internet and social media is restricted to the business purposes of the Town.
+All employees are responsible for their own actions with respect to their use of the Town's e-mail, the Internet and social media.
 Employees may not use another employee's password or computer to create, send or retrieve e-mail messages, or to access Internet sites, unless express permission is granted.
-Under no circumstance are the Town's e-mail and Internet systems to be used for any purposes prohibited by state, local or federal law.
-Employees are advised that copyright laws apply to information accessed over the e-mail system and the Internet.
-Any improper use of the Town's e-mail and Internet systems, at any time, including, but not limited to, accessing, creating, sending, displaying storing, downloading and/or printing sexually explicit or otherwise potentially offensive materials, will not be tolerated and will subject the employee to discipline, up to and including, termination.
+Under no circumstance are the Town's e-mail, Internet and social media systems to be used for any purposes prohibited by state, local or federal law.
+Employees are advised that copyright laws apply to information accessed over the e-mail system the Internet and social media.
+Any improper use of the Town's e-mail, Internet and social media systems, at any time, including, but not limited to, accessing, creating, sending, displaying storing, downloading and/or printing sexually explicit or otherwise potentially offensive materials, will not be tolerated and will subject the employee to discipline, up to and including, termination.
+Employees' use of social media shall also conform to all social media policies enacted by the Board of Selectmen.

-Employee use of the Town's e-mail and Internet system is not private.
-All e-mail messages and Internet sites visited by Town employees are automatically stored on the Town's computer back-up systems.
+Employee use of the Town's e-mail, Internet and social media systems is not private.
+All e-mail messages and Internet sites visited by Town employees are automatically stored on the Town's computer back-up systems as well as any social media services conducted on Town's equipment.
 Further, employees should be aware that even when a message is deleted, it may exist on a backup tape.
 The Town of West Newbury reserves the right to retrieve, save, monitor and review all web sites visited by an employee and all information and/or data accessed, created, sent, displayed, stored, downloaded and/or printed through the employee's access to the Internet, at any time, with or without advance notice or prior consent.
 Such access may occur during or after working hours by any supervisor, manager, or other personnel designated by the Town of West Newbury.
-Further, employees are reminded that information accessed and/or distributed over the e-mail system and the Internet may be considered a public record pursuant to M.G.L. c.66.
+Further, employees are reminded that information accessed and/or distributed over the e-mail system the Internet or social media may be considered a public record pursuant to M.G.L. c.66.